How Do I Introduce My Puppy To More Challenging Commands?

 Introduce Longer Duration

 As your puppy becomes more proficient in executing commands, gradually increase the duration for which you expect them to hold a command.
 For example, if your puppy can sit for a few seconds, extend the duration to a minute and then gradually increase it further.
-This helps improve their focus, patience, and ability to maintain obedience for extended periods.
+This helps improve their focus, patience, and ability to maintain for extended periods.

 Positive Reinforcement Techniques